 Simply changing our location gave us a whole new perspective on the area we were staying in.
 From the island, you could get a much wider panoramic view of Lochbuie.
 It was an amazing view that would be hard to get tired of seeing anytime soon!

-The strange little church of St. Kilda
+Little church of St. Kilda

 Before we got cut off when the tide changes, we headed back from the small islands and went to see the tiny St. Kilda’s Church.
 A small church with a strange mystery surrounding its name.